amirahnasihah/backend-development/01-es6-review-intro/01-es6-quiz/README.md

 Multiple-choice options (select one):

-A. To iterate over the array and transform it into another✅
+✅️A. To iterate over the array and transform it into another

 B. To create a hash-map using the data-set